How to Be a More Sustainable Skier

 Support green resorts

-You may not have an option if you only ski your local mountain, but if you have a choice, choose to patron resorts that are committed to reducing their environmental impact.
-This may take some research but look for resorts that use renewable energy or have received awards and recognition for their sustainability efforts.
+You may not have an option if you only ski your local mountain, but if you have a choice, choose to patronize resorts that are committed to reducing their environmental impact.
+This may take some research, but look for resorts that use renewable energy or have received awards and recognition for their sustainability efforts.
 Vote with your money.
 The National Ski Areas Association (NSAA) has a list of resorts that are sustainable slope endorsers.

 Adjust your transportation

 I’m not saying don’t go on your annual ski trip, but rather consider choosing a location or travel method that reduces your carbon footprint.
-Instead of flying to your destination can you take the train?
+Instead of flying to your destination, can you take the train?
 Can you choose a destination that is closer to your home?
 Can you take one longer trip rather than multiple shorter trips?

-If you ski locally consider carpooling or taking public transportation.
+If you ski locally, consider carpooling or taking public transportation.

 Make your gear last longer